contact us

 fullsizeoutput_3f7a.jpeg

 This is a “quick” pickle so be sure to slice the onions very thin (like 1/8-inch), which will allow the pickle solution to fully penetrate the onions.
-Use a razor-sharp knife (here’s mine) or a mandolin slicer.
+Use a razor-sharp knife (this is my favorite) or a mandolin slicer.

 Items used to make this recipe: